How to Setup Android Parental Controls and Content Filtering

 Below we’ll share helpful information about adding a password to the Google Play Store, or, preventing unauthorized purchases by your kids.
 Not to mention give you control over the type of content being displayed on their device.
 These are the built-in tools from Google.

 All Android devices have parental controls or some type of content filtering.
 Whether that’s from Google or the manufacturers.
 Or, you can download third-party apps designed with that in mind.
 Starting with Android 5.0 and above, Google gives users strong controls and even a guest mode (multi-user account) option for kids.
 Not to mention all Amazon Kindle tablets have controls in Amazon Freetime.

-It’s important for parents to setup restrictions on a new Android smartphone or tablet, so we’ll start with content filtering, then get into setting a password and a few other steps you can take to ensure the best, yet safe experience.
+It’s important for parents to set up restrictions on an Android smartphone or tablet.
+We’ll start with content filtering, then get into setting a password and a few other steps you can take.
+This will offer the best experience that’s safe and secure.

-Obviously Google doesn’t let anything and everything into the Google Play Store, even if they’re more relaxed than say, Apple, regarding what all is available for download.
-That said, they still have good quality control, but you can take things a step further by following the instructions below.
+Obviously, Google doesn’t let anything and everything into the Google Play Store.
+Even if they’re more relaxed than say, Apple, about what is available for download.
+That said, they still have a system in place that works quite well.
+Take things a step further though and use the steps below to filter content.

-Start by heading into the Google Play Store app from the application tray and tapping the 3 lines (menu) button on the top left, then navigating to settings.
-This is where you can control everything from when apps update, enable a password for purchases, and of course the content filtering.
+- In settings you can control everything from when apps update, enable a password for purchases, and of course content filtering.

 Add a Password for Purchases

 The second step parents will want to take is adding a password to the Google Play Store to prevent unauthorized purchases.
-This can simply protect you from kids buying tons of apps (or in-app purchases) without your consent, and also prevent them from downloading things you wouldn’t want them getting their eyes on.
+This can protect you from kids buying tons of apps (or in-app purchases) without your consent.
+Or prevent them from downloading things you wouldn’t want them getting their eyes on.